What are the Nordic countries?

 21 days or more

 Helsinki – Reykjavik: Start in Helsinki.
 Take the ferry to Tallinn, from where you will take an overnight cruise to Stockholm.
 Then you can relax on the train to Copenhagen, where you will board a cruise to Oslo.
 From Oslo you will continue by train on the Norway in a Nutshell route, including a trip on the famous Flåm Railway to Flåm, where you will spend the night before taking the ferry to Bergen the next day.
 From Bergen you will embark on the popular Hurtigruten Coastal Voyage to the Arctic town of Kirkenes.
 Then fly to Reykjavik and take a detour to Greenland before flying home from Iceland.
-For example, see our tour Grand Tour of the Nordic Countries or Great North Tour
+For example, see our tour Best of Scandinavia - Norway Cruise and Iceland or The Nordic Countries Complete

 We offer a wide selection of Combination Tours, featuring the best of the Nordic region’s unique cultural, historical and natural attractions.
 We can also customise any itinerary based on your needs and interests.
 Of course, it is also possible to combine any of the packages found under each country by simply adding a flight, cruise or train between the destinations.